 In WB-S1 mode: Indicates this paragraph applies only to a system which operates in WB-S1 mode.
-For a multi-access system this case is applies if the system operates in S1 mode, but not in NB-S1 mode.
+For a multi-access system this case applies if the system operates in S1 mode, but not in NB-S1 mode.

+In WB-S1/CE mode: Indicates this paragraph applies only when a UE, which is a CE mode B capable UE (see 3GPP TS 36.306 [44]), is operating in CE mode A or B in WB-S1 mode.

 SCEF PDN Connection: A PDN connection established between the UE and the Service Capability Exposure Function (SCEF) for transmitting the UE's non-IP data related to a specific application.

 SGi PDN Connection: A PDN connection established between the UE and the Packet Gateway (P-GW) for transmitting the UE's IP or non-IP data related to a specific application.